 As of the World Health Organization (WHO) statistics, globally, over one billion people require one or more assistive products.
 Furthermore, with the ageing global population and growth in non-communicable diseases, close to two billion people will require at least one assistive product by 2050, not to forget several older people might even need two or more.
 Besides, an estimated 285 million people are visually impaired globally.
 Around 70 million people need a wheelchair to move, and some 360 million people have moderate to severe hearing loss worldwide.
 The rates of disability are growing due to ageing populations and the rise in chronic health conditions that results in the need for medical assistive technologies’ adoption rate.

-Coherent Market Insights, a market research company made projections that the global assistive technology market will attain $26 billion by 2024.
-It is almost double from $14 billion in 2015.
-Zion Market Research shares even more optimistic trajectory about the industry and estimates that it will be $31 billion in 2024 with an annual growth rate of 7.4 per cent.
+Coherent Market Insights, a market research company, made projections that the global assistive technology market will attain $26 billion by 2024.
+It almost doubled from $14 billion in 2015.
+Zion Market Research shares an even more optimistic trajectory about the industry and estimates that it will be $31 billion in 2024 with an annual growth rate of 7.4 percent.

 About Assistive Technology